Skip to Content

 Felt (flowers or other objects)

-5 crocus flowers in white and purple felt made with free SVG
+5 crocus flowers in white and purple felt- free SVG

-Felt is special because it all depends on what kind of felt you use.
-The one sold by Cricut is very thin and is easily cut with the fine point blade (basic blade).
+Felt is really special to cut since it all depends on the type of felt you use.
+The felt sold by Cricut is very thin and cuts easily with the fine point blade (basic blade).
 The same goes for wool felt, which is more expensive.

-If you use the craft felt (acrylic), found in Dollar stores or Michaels, for example, you will need the rotary blade of the Maker.
+If you use the craft felt (acrylic), found at the Dollar stores or Michaels, for example, you will need the rotary blade of the Maker.
 This one will be able to cut all types of felt perfectly.
 That’s why I’m going to consider it essential.

 The must-have:

-Check out the post on making felt crocuses to have the details about the different felts and all the tricks to cut them.
+Check out the post about the Felt Crocuses for details of the different felts and all the tricks for cutting them.

 Engraving

 Oh!
-When you start having fun with it, it quickly becomes addictive.
-You can see the LED lamp I made as well as my post on metal engraving.
+Once you start having fun with it, it quickly becomes addictive.
+You can see how I made an LED lamp, as well as my post on metal engraving.

-Here is also a test I did with a picture of my dog ?.
+Here is also a test I did with a photo of my dog!

 If you want to get into engraving, here are the essentials: